Certificate of Sponsorship (COS)

 CoS Year Cycles

-• New sponsors: One year from licence grant date
+• New sponsors: 1 year from licence grant date

 • Existing sponsors: Based on previous allocation cycles